research-team/cellCircuit/MRD_processor.md

 # Memristive reaction diffusion neuromodulation

-Reaction diffusion computers are interesting alternative for traditional silicon processing units and their use in robotics was indicated by [Adamatzky 2005]
+Reaction diffusion computers are interesting alternative for traditional silicon processing units and their use in robotics was indicated by [1]

 ![MRD processor high level architecture](MRD_modulator_synchroniser.png)

-[Adamatzky 2005]: Adamatzky, A., Costello, B. D. L., & Asai, T. (2005).
+[1]: Adamatzky, A., Costello, B. D. L., & Asai, T. (2005).
 Reaction-diffusion computers.
 Elsevier.